 (i) one freestanding sign on each street frontage of a property, with the sign area being up to a maximum size of three hundred twenty (320) square feet, and a maximum height of:

-(AA) twenty-five (25) feet in Agricultural, CBD-1, CBD-2, C-1, C5, PDC, PDI, PDE and SC districts; and
+(AA) twenty-five (25) feet in Agricultural, CBD-1, CBD-2, C-1, C5, nonresidential PDS, PDM (nonresidential areas only), and SC districts; and

 (BB) thirty-five (35) feet in C-2, C-4, M-1, M-2 and M-3 districts; and

 (ii) building signage allowed for any building or portion of a building shall be up to two (2) square feet per linear foot of building frontage leased or owned by an establishment (on the side of the building with such frontage), provided that each establishment in a building shall be entitled to at least four (4) square feet of signage regardless of frontage.

+(4) Buildings greater than 10 stories in the CBD-1 and CBD-2 districts, additional wall signage up to seven (7) square feet per linear foot of building frontage as calculated from the side of the building having the greatest frontage on a street, provided:

+Such additional signage shall be installed on the top story or parapet of the structure;

+Any building façade shall not be allocated more than one half (1/2) of the allowable amount of such signage as calculated in this subsection; and

+No more than one such sign shall be installed on each side of the building.

-[4] Notwithstanding the above height restrictions, in A, C-2, C-4, M-1, M-2, M-3, PDE, PDI and PDC districts, freestanding signs (other than billboards) located on commercial property and within one thousand (1,000) feet of the midpoint of intersecting streets of an interstate interchange may be up to no more than one hundred (100) feet in height.
+[4] Notwithstanding the above height restrictions, in A, C-2, C-4, M-1, M-2, M-3, nonresidential PDS, and PDM (nonresidential areas only) districts, freestanding signs (other than billboards) located on commercial property and within one thousand (1,000) feet of the midpoint of intersecting streets of an interstate interchange may be up to no more than one hundred (100) feet in height.

 [5] Miscellaneous signs.
 In addition to the other signs permitted in each zoning district under this section, the following miscellaneous signs shall be allowed as a permitted use for any multifamily or nonresidential use as follows: